opengisch/QFieldCloud/README.md

 ### Launch a server instance

+For small self-hosted environments you can run QFieldCloud on a single server.
+Therefore use `docker-compose.override.standalone.yml`.
+For large instances use dedicated DB and Storage Servers.

 Copy the `.env.example` into `.env` file and configure it to your desire with a good editor